 What is the Benefit of Using Oil for Massage?

 The main reason you want to use oils is to lubricate the skin and reduce friction during the massage.
 It allows hands to smoothly glide on the skin’s surface.
 Without oil, it can feel like the skin is being pulled.
+This is a more effective way to massage than using cold massage lotions or warm baby oil.

 It’s important to use oils for certain types of massage like deep tissue.
 Other techniques like Indian Head massage, it’s optional, but recommended.
+A massage oil heater can be a great way to heat your oil – and there are different methods listed below.

-RELATED: Massage Tips & Techniques for Beginners
+Related: Massage Tips & Techniques for Beginners

 When you use oils for massage, you can add essential oils to the carrier oil and turn the experience into an aromatherapy massage.
 Additional benefits will vary depending on the specific essential oil used in the massage.